guanghechen/node-scaffolds/README.md

 [@guanghechen/eslint-config-jsx][]    | Eslint config for `Jsx` project [@guanghechen/eslint-config-ts][]     | Eslint config for `Typescript` project [@guanghechen/event-bus]              | A simple event bus.
-[@guanghechen/file-helper]            | A collection of utility functions for handling files, such as split big file or merge multiple small files.
+[@guanghechen/helper-file]            | A collection of utility functions for handling files, such as split big file or merge multiple small files.
 [@guanghechen/helper-blob][]          | Utilities for processing blob objects (i.e., download / create).
 [@guanghechen/helper-is][]            | Utilities to detect data type.
 [@guanghechen/helper-option][]        | Utilities for resolving options or props.
+[@guanghechen/helper-path][]          | Utilities to handle url path and file path.
 [@guanghechen/helper-string][]        | Utilities for processing strings or stringify other type data.
 [@guanghechen/invariant]              | An invariant function.
 [@guanghechen/jest-config][]          | Basic jest configs for typescript monorepo